aknoepffler25/Writing-Machine/README.md

 9. Call `letters("L")`
 10. Call `letters("D")`

+## Bill of Materials

+The full component Bill of Materials is included in the [BOM.xlsx](BOM.xlsx) file.

+## CAD Model

+The complete CAD model assembly file can be found in the [DESIGN.step](DESIGN.step) file.

+## Assembly Instructions

+Detailed pictures and explanations of the assembly process are provided in the [ASSEMBLY.pdf](ASSEMBLY.pdf) file.

+## Demo Video

+A clean video of the full operating system is available in the [DEMO.mp4](DEMO.mp4) file.

+## Lessons Learned

+During this project, we learned about the intricacies of controlling stepper motors via the MQTT protocol and how to integrate Java with hardware components.
+HexTech was extremely helpful in providing the necessary tools and support to successfully complete this project.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.